uPaymeiFixit/Ebook-Scraper/README.md

 # Ebook-Scraper
 Downloads pages of a textbook from Vitalsource

-This will download the pages (as jpegs) of an online textbook from Vitalsoure.
+This will download the pages (as jpegs) of an online textbook from Vitalsource.

 Note: This script will need some configuration to be used with different textbooks.